-Executive Coaching is a simple technique based on the use of one-to-one discussions to enhance an individual’s skills, knowledge or work performance.
-Coaching objectives are high performance and improvement at work and usually focuses on specific skills and goals, although it may also have an impact on an individual’s personal attributes (such as emotional intelligence or confidence).
+Executive Coaching is a one-to-one conversation to enhance an individual’s skills, knowledge or work performance.
+Coaching objectives can be about improving performance at work and usually focuses on specific skills and goals, although it may also have an impact on an individual’s personal attributes (such as emotional intelligence or confidence).